au-research/FAIR-data-101-training/1-findable/activities.md

     1. Has more than 100 downloads
     1. Has more than 150 views
     1. Is linked to more than 1 version
+1. Navigate to the principles page and read about how the [Zenodo repository](https://about.zenodo.org/principles/) responds to the FAIR principles.
+How many of these resonate with the services your organisation provides?

 ### Hunt 5